Paralegal Field Placement 1 LAW 9108

 Prerequisites

-You must have completed the Term 1 Module, Term 2 Module, and Term 3 Module of our Paralegal Program and you must have a minimum cumulative average of C (63%) in your previously completed Paralegal courses and you must contact the college (using the department contact information on this web page) to get written permission to register and obtain a field placement manual.
+You must have completed the Term 1 Module, Term 2 Module, and Term 3 Module of our Paralegal Program and you must have a minimum cumulative average of C (63%) in your previously completed Paralegal courses and you must contact George Brown (using the department contact information on this web page) to get written permission to register and obtain a field placement manual.
 Anyone who registers without prior permission will be removed from the placement.

 Hours and Fees